springrain/zorm/README.md

 // /---------- Third-party application -------/ //

- // Before third-party applications start transactions,ctx needs to bind XID, such as gin framework, which can use middleware
+    // Do not use the middleware provided by seata-go by default, just ctx binding XID!!!
- // r.Use(ginmiddleware.TransactionMiddleware())
+    //// r.Use(ginmiddleware.TransactionMiddleware())
+    xid := c.GetHeader(constant.XidKey)
+    ctx = context.WithValue(ctx, "XID", xid)

     // The distributed transaction must be started manually and must be invoked before the local transaction is started ctx,_ = zorm.BindContextEnableGlobalTransaction(ctx)
     // ctx invokes the business transaction after binding the XID _, err := zorm.Transaction(ctx, func(ctx context.Context) (interface{}, error) {

     // Business code......